CryptoWeeezy/promise-zk-quiz/readme.md

 >
 > After:
 > Imagine that one could could always take words back.
 And right the wrongs.
 Without anyone ever noticing.
 This is the case with Promise.
 There are no wrong tries.
 Your answer is encrypted in a very particular way.
 Even the game company does not know what you answered.
 They only know 1-bit.
 Either you matched the right answer or not.
 Nothing more.
 This sense liberates you and encourages creative ideas.

-**Privacy: Replayable games**
-> Before on-chain zero-knowledge:
-> To verify in public, server had to open a commitment hash.
-The public announcment of the answer rendered game no longer playable.
-Other people could not play it.
-They already knew the answer
-> so it would be pointless.
-Verification over a secret channel makes a game replayable.
-Though at a high cost.
-It happens "behind closed doors".
-So, there are zero guarantees for the parties.
-Both might break the rules.
-As there are no rules at all.
-No public agreement on rules.
-Cheating proliferates.
->
-> After:
-> Promise fixed both problems.
-It is transparent.
-The protocol is done on a public blockchain.
-Due to zero-knowledge algorithm, there is no need to reveal anything to verify answer.
-Other people can still play it.
-Rules are known in advance.
-With Promise games are ultimately replayable and transparent!

 # Concluding remarks
 Warning!
 Starting from the next section are very technical details.
 One might even want to say nerdy.
 It is ok if you are not into algorithms.
 If you feel uncomfortable there is nothing wrong in skipping this part.
 It is going to explore the rationale and the code behind.